 Of all the financial skills parents must teach, the appropriate use of a credit card is among the most important.
-Teens and credit cards can get into a lot of trouble together. it’s just too easy to make costly mistakes with plastic if you’re not familiar with how it works.
-But because ?teenagers can’t get ?their ?own? credit? card until they’re at least 18 years old, ?it ?can be ?tricky ?to ?teach them how to responsibly use ?credit ?in a? hands-on? way.
+Teens and credit cards can get into a lot of trouble together.
+It’s just too easy to make costly credit card mistakes with plastic if you’re not familiar with how it works.
+But because teenagers can’t get their own credit card until they’re at least 18 years old, it can be tricky to teach them how to responsibly use credit in a hands-on way.